aws-ia/cfn-abi-deepwatch-mdr/README.md

    Be sure to replace `<YOUR_STACK_NAME>`, `<PARAMETER_NAME>`, and `<PARAMETER_VALUE>` with your desired values for the stack name and parameters.

+## Post-Deployment Steps

-5. Wait for the stack to finish deploying.
+Wait for the stack to finish deploying.
 You can check the status of the deployment by running the following command:

    ```
    aws cloudformation describe-stacks --stack-name <YOUR_STACK_NAME>